rafaellmmonteiro/DataDivingGoalkeepers/README.md

 # DataDivingGoalkeepers

+# Instructions
+The data folder contains all the 3 dimensional coordinates ('trial' files) and force exerted by the leg ipsilateral to the side of the diving save ('ptrial' files) separated by voluntaries.
+The Src folder contains the codes used to process the diving kinematics data.
+To execute it, the code file should be in the same folder as the trial and ptrial archives.

 # References:
 If you use this code or data we kindly as that you please cite: Monteior et al, 2021 and, .....